Long Distance Caregiving Tips: A Comprehensive Guide

 Someone who can be there in person is a valuable member of your care team.
 This section describes how geriatric care managers can help.

 We love this section because it tells you how to put your caregiving team together.
-The team is an essential support system for both your older adult and you.
+The team is an essential support system for both you and your loved one.

 This list helps you think creatively about people near your senior who can help in person.